 Song of Solomon 7:1-9 (NASB) "How beautiful are your feet in sandals, O prince's daughter!
 The curves of your hips are like jewels, the work of the hands of an artist.
 Your navel is like a round goblet which never lacks mixed wine; your belly is like a heap of wheat fenced about with lilies.
 Your two breasts are like two fawns, twins of a gazelle.
 Your neck is like a tower of ivory, your eyes like the pools in Heshbon by the gate of Bath-rabbim; your nose is like the tower of Lebanon, which faces toward Damascus.
 Your head crowns you like Carmel, and the flowing locks of your head are like purple threads; the king is captivated by your tresses.
 How beautiful and how delightful you are, my love, with all your charms!
 Your stature is like a palm tree, and your breasts are like its clusters.
 I said, 'I will climb the palm tree, I will take hold of its fruit stalks.'
 Oh, may your breasts be like clusters of the vine, and the fragrance of your breath like apples, and your mouth like the best wine!
 It goes down smoothly for my beloved, flowing gently through the lips of those who fall asleep."

-Human anatomy—for men and women—will always be noticed.
+Physicality—for men and women—will always be noticed.
 We're only lying to ourselves if we say we don't—it's as instinctive as breathing.
 However, we are wrong to place value solely on the physical, since beauty is subjective and truly in the eye of the beholder.
 True beauty never emanates exclusively from the physical; attitudes can be subjective and change quickly; e.g. how people view an overweight woman who then loses that weight.
-Opinions vary substantially even over actors and actresses who, by cultural standards, have "arrived."
-Many women struggle with the notion that if their body does not match the unrealistic Photoshopped 'ideal' imagery touted by the media (who promotes and destroys at will), then they inherently lack appeal, and are not attractive.
-However, their core anatomy can still be appealing and attractive regardless of how "feminine" or "perfect" it may seem to them.
+In addition, personal opinions vary substantially between people even over actors and actresses who, by cultural/marketing standards, are 'gorgeous' and have "arrived."
+Many women struggle with the notion that if their body does not match the unrealistic Photoshopped 'ideal' imagery touted by the media (who actively promotes and destroys at will to benefit their agenda), then they inherently lack appeal, and are not attractive.
+However, their core anatomy can still be appealing and attractive regardless of how feminine or perfect it may seem to them.
 It's greatest allure remains the fact that it's still a different yet complementary design from men, and it contains the elements and attributes that God intentionally created men to be visually drawn to.

 "She doesn't understand how even her occasional dismissals make me feel less desirable.
 I can't resist her.
 I wish that I, too, were irresistible.
 She says I am.
 But her ability to say no so easily makes it hard to believe."